elucian/bee/syntax/overview.md

 hello: Bee.
 I am Foo.
 Nice to meet you!
 ```

 ### Rule result

-A static rules can have one or multiple results:
+A rule can have one or multiple results:

 **pattern**
 ```